 VCU Massey Cancer Center earned the prestigious National Cancer Institute designation in 1975 based on our world-class research programs, and we have retained that status ever since.
 NCI designation means that we play an important role in the leadership and shaping of the nation’s cancer research efforts.
 Like NCI, our research mission is to eliminate the suffering and death caused by cancer.

-Our researchers and physician-scientists conduct lab and clinical research to discover better ways to prevent, diagnose and treat cancer.
-Nearly 130 of these researchers are members of our preeminent research membership program, which is for those whose primary academic interests relate to cancer.
-These research members are faculty affiliated with 22 academic departments, five schools and one college at Virginia Commonwealth University.
+Our researchers and physician-scientists conduct lab, translational, clinical and population sciences research to discover better ways to prevent, diagnose, treat and control cancer.
+Nearly 180 of these researchers are members of our preeminent research membership program, which is for those whose primary academic interests relate to cancer.
+These research members are faculty affiliated with 36 academic departments, six schools and one college at Virginia Commonwealth University.

 Harnessing our research members’ intellectual curiosity and scientific expertise, we have five core programs through which they collaborate to conduct cancer research: